 f. providing readers, interpreters and other auxiliary aids.

-b. is an employee or an applicant for employment who can perform the essential functions of the position in question, with or without reasonable accommodation, without endangering the health and safety of the individual or others, and who, depending on the type of appointing authority being used meets the:
+b. is an employee or an applicant for employment who can perform the essential functions of the position in question, with or without reasonable accommodation, without endangering the health and safety of the individual or others, and who, depending on the type of appointing authority being used, meets the:

-.04 Major life activities include functions such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.
+.4 Major life activities include, but are not limited to, functions such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, standing, bending, lifting, and working.

-.07 Undue hardship is significant difficulty or expense that would be incurred should a particular accommodation be provided.
-The criteria to be considered in determining undue hardship include the:
+.7 Undue hardship is significant difficulty or expense that would be incurred should a particular accommodation be provided.
+The criteria to be considered in determining undue hardship include but are not limited to the:

 a. nature and cost of the accommodation needed;